 as originally collected…

-Introduces X-23 to X-Men continuity after she debuted in the NYX mini-series.
+Introduces X-23 to X-Men comics continuity after she debuted in the NYX mini-series.

 Heavily featuring Storm and Rachel Summers.

-Also collects Secrets of the House of M. Occurs entirely in the alternate House of M reality.
-Primarily stars Captain Britain.
-See Marvel Universe Events for more information.
+Also collects Secrets of the House of M (2005).
+This primarily stars Captain Britain and occurs entirely in the alternate House of M reality.
+See Guide to Marvel Universe Events – House of M for other collection options.

 Primarily starring Psylocke.